boschresearch/perun-proposals/design/001-RPC-Interface-Specification.md

 * `Subscription Already Exists`

+*Notification*

-*Notification* Each notification sent to the user should contain the following data:
+Each notification sent to the user should contain the following data:

-* `Proposing Peer`: [Peer] If the peer is missing in the contacts of the user, `Peer Alias` field will be empty string.
+* `Proposing Peer`: [String] Alias of the peer proposing the update.
 * `Proposed Balance`: [Balance Info]
-* `Version`: [String] New version for the proposed channel.
+* `Version`: [String] Version of the channel state for proposed update.
-* `IsClosingUpdate`: [bool]
+* `Final`: [bool] Indicates if this is a final update.
+Accepted final updates can be used to the closed without challenge period.
+* `Timeout`: [int64] Time (in unix format) before which response should be sent.

-#### 3. Cancel Subscription To Payment Channel Updates
+#### 3. Unsubscribe To Channel Updates

-Cancel the subscription for payment channel updates corresponding to the specified subscription ID.
+Unsubscribe to notifications on new incoming updates for the specified channel in the specified session.

 *Parameters*